angievo/Capital-One-Coding-Challenge/README.md

 # Capital-One-Coding-Challenge
-Article Analyzer: A Chrome extension
+Article Analyzer: A Chrome extension that will summarize the key points of an article, and return the number of sentences that you want for the summary.